CivicDataLab/Anuvad/docs/user/profile.rst

 Dashboard
 ---------

-When you log in, you will see an overview of projects and components, as well as their respective translation progression.
+When you log in, you will see an overview of COVID19 topics and COVID19 resources, as well as their respective translation progression.

-.. versionadded:: 2.5

-Components of projects you are watching are shown by default, and cross-referenced with your preferred languages.
+Resources you are watching are shown by default, and cross-referenced with your preferred languages.

 .. hint::